-On August 22, 1988, the LDS Church (its genealogical unit) film several record books from Lemont churches including St. James.
-You can view these books by ordering Film number 1571873 from any Family History Center at a LDS church and pay a small rental fee.
+On August 22, 1988, the LDS Church (its genealogical unit) filmed several record books from Lemont churches including St. James.
+You can view these books online at www.familysearch.org or by ordering Film number 1571873 from any Family History Center at a LDS church and pay a small rental fee.
 The records on the film are:

 St. James Sag Baptisms from 1857 to 1873.